The Aim of the Learning Support Department

 (f) Activities that are available for pupils with special educational needs in addition to those available in accordance with the curriculum:

 We believe that the curriculum should not be constrained to lesson time, and that all pupils should have enrichment opportunities to support or stretch their learning, to enhance their life experience and simply for leisure and enjoyment.
 All pupils have access to extra-curricular trips and educational visits, including foreign and local residential visits, sports trips, visits to enhance the curriculum, fieldwork and sports fixtures.
-A range of clubs take place during school lunchtimes across all subject areas and there is also Homework Club which runs between 3-4pm Monday to Thursday, all year round.
+A range of clubs take place during school lunchtimes across all subject areas and there is also Homework Club which runs between 3-4 pm Monday to Thursday, all year round.

 (g) Support that is available for improving the emotional and social development of pupils with special educational needs:

-Pupils at Gartree are assigned to a tutor group for the start of Year 7, with a tutor with whom, in the majority of cases, they remain with for the rest of key stage 3 and 4.
+Pupils at Gartree are assigned to a tutor group for the start of Year 7, with a tutor with whom, in many cases, they remain with for the rest of key stage 3 and 4.
 The pupil’s tutor is the first point of contact for pupils and parents with any pastoral concerns.
 Our pastoral team helps address any pastoral needs of pupils who require assistance in overcoming barriers to learning in order to achieve their full potential.
 In addition, support and guidance are available from Educational Psychologists, CAMHS and Social Care.

 Name of SEND Co-ordinator within the Learning Support Department